Best Christmas Cozy Mystery Books - Festive Whodunits

 Just William: Home for the Holidays by Richmal Crompton

-and he has friends he has lots of friends and they gather together as a group called the outlaws and they all get up to no good her writing actually reminds me a bit of a sort of pg wood house for children.
+And he has friends, he has lots of friends, and they gather together as a group called the outlaws, and they all get up to no good.
+Her writing actually reminds me a bit of a sort of P.G. wood house for children.

-I think that's why adults still love reading these because all of the stories are so tightly plotted you always wonder how William is going to get out of his latest scrape but he always does manage it or almost always anyway
+I think that's why adults still love reading these because all of the stories are so tightly plotted, you always wonder how William is going to get out of his latest scrape, but he always does manage it, or almost always anyway

-and I love the Christmas stories that are gathered together in this volume there's also an audible edition of this book which is read by Martin Jarvis and I do recommend that it's just so funny and light-hearted that I always giggle when I read or listen to the just William books so this is a real favorite of mine.
+And I love the Christmas stories that are gathered together in this volume there's also an audible edition of this book which is read by Martin Jarvis and I do recommend that it's just so funny and light-hearted that I always giggle when I read or listen to the just William books so this is a real favorite of mine.

 2. Who Killed the Curate?

-Then I wanted to share this book called Who Killed the Curate a Christmas Mystery by Joan Coggin I love reading cozy mysteries at Christmas there's always at least one by my bedside table
+Then I wanted to share this book called Who Killed the Curate, a Christmas Mystery by Joan Coggin.
+I love reading cozy mysteries at Christmas, there's always at least one by my bedside table

-I always hope to get a new one on Christmas day I just love cozy mysteries generally but there's something special about reading them at this time of year, especially one set at Christmas which is why I read this book years and years ago
+I always hope to get a new one on Christmas Day.
+I just love cozy mysteries generally, but there's something special about reading them at this time of year, especially one set at Christmas, which is why I read this book years and years ago

-and I actually discovered this author because I loved her schoolgirl stories there's a book called Audrey A New Girl that I absolutely adored as a child and Joan Coggin wrote those stories under the name Joanna Lloyd.
+And I actually discovered this author because I loved her schoolgirl stories.
+There's a book called Audrey, A New Girl that I absolutely adored as a child, and Joan Coggin wrote those stories under the name Joanna Lloyd.

-But her mysteries by Joan Coggin are great reads for adults and this is a really funny one they're very light-hearted it's about a very scatter-brained newlywed young woman she's the new sort of wife of the village vicar and she's really struggling in the role
+But her mysteries by Joan Coggin are great reads for adults, and this is a really funny one.
+They're very light-hearted.
+It's about a very scatter-brained newlywed young woman, she's the new sort of wife of the village vicar, and she's really struggling in the role

-and then the vicar's curate is killed and she sets out to find out who the killer is but she's rather dismayed that all of the suspects actually seem to be much nicer people than the curate
+And then the vicar's curate is killed, and she sets out to find out who the killer is, but she's rather dismayed that all of the suspects actually seem to be much nicer people than the curate

-and it's just a very light-hearted entertaining golden age-style mystery and quite a nice Christmas read too so I recommend it.
+And it's just a very light-hearted entertaining golden age-style mystery, and quite a nice Christmas read too, so I recommend it.

 3. Mistletoe and Murder